Android: Firebase Credentials

 3. Generate a Private Key JSON file

-In Project settings, go to the Service accounts tab.
+Back in your Firebase Project Settings, go to the Service accounts tab.

 Click Generate new private key at the bottom of the page.

 Save the JSON file somewhere secure.
-You will need to access it shortly.
+You will need it shortly.

 Required Permissions